Writers' and Artists’ Social Welfare Initiative

 Secondly, you will need to demonstrate that 50% of your income from last year has come through your professional writing.
 If, for example, you have a declared income of 10K, then 5K should be from your practice as a writer.
 This includes income from all forms of work that a writer undertakes, for example: readings, commissions, being on selection panels, funding awards, workshop facilitation, guest lecturing, specialist panels, public speaking and artist talks, etc.

 Do I need to become a Professional Member of the IWC to avail of the scheme?

-The reason the IWC was approached to facilitate this scheme was that our Professional Membership criteria was reviewed and accepted by both Departments as suitable evidence of professional status.
+Our Professional Membership criteria was reviewed and accepted by both Departments as suitable evidence of professional status.
 Front line officials for Social Welfare are not in a position to assess whether an applicant is a professional writer and will tend to err on the side of caution.
-This is the reason that they have asked us to provide professional members who are applying for Jobseeker’s Allowance with a certificate as valid proof.
+This is the reason that they asked us to provide professional members who are applying for Jobseeker’s Allowance with a certificate as valid proof.

 Upon request, the Irish Writers Centre can issue you with a certificate which will confirm you as a Professional Member of the IWC.
 This will be accepted as evidence of your professional status when applying for Jobseeker’s Allowance.

-If you are not a Professional Members and would like more information, you can find out how to apply here.
-If you are already a Professional Member, and would like to avail of a certificate, then please apply to Arnold or Orla at firstname.lastname@example.org , putting Professional Member Certificate in the subject line.
+If you are not a Professional Member and would like more information, you can find out how to apply here.
+If you are already a Professional Member, and would like to avail of a certificate, then please apply to Fiona at firstname.lastname@example.org, putting Professional Member Certificate in the subject line.

 How do I apply for the scheme?